Boundary value problems and Hardy spaces for elliptic systems with block structure: Critical numbers and kernel bounds

 whenever $t>0$ and $m$ is an $\L^2$-atom for $\H^p$ associated with a ball $B$.
-Indeed, since $(1+t^2L_0)^{-1}m$ has integral zero by Corollary~\ref{cor: conservation}, we can first use Lemma~\ref{lem: Taibleson-Weiss} to get a uniform $\H^p$-bound and then conclude by the ($\L^2$-convergent) atomic decomposition.
+Indeed, since $a(1+t^2L)^{-1}a^{-1}m$ has integral zero by Corollary~\ref{cor: conservation}, we can first use Lemma~\ref{lem: Taibleson-Weiss} to get a uniform $\H^p$-bound and then conclude by the ($\L^2$-convergent) atomic decomposition for functions in $\H^p \cap \L^2$.

 For $j = 1$ we have as required

 For $j \geq 2$ we use the mean value property of $m$ to write

 with $y_B$ the center of $B$ and obtain for $x \in C_j(B)$ that